BeMontelli/Grocerylist/README.md

   * Search bar (recipes, ingredients, grocerylists)

-  * Change admin access allowed to ROLE_USER
-  * Limit /users access to ROLE_ADMIN
   * Limit edit /user to own (profile) if not ROLE_ADMIN

-  * if connected redirect to /admin from front
-  * remove front access from header(s) && dashboard && error page

 WORK IN PROGESS
 ------------